kjanani/codeathon/README.txt

 Details about each column:

-The first 5 features are numerical features, and will not have any missing values.
+The first 5 features are numerical features.

 1.  in_reply_to_status_id [N]
 Indicates whether or not a tweet is a reply to another tweet.
 It is a 0/1 binary feature.